What is Quarantine?

-Fully vaccinated individuals – persons who have had two doses of either the Pfizer/BioNTech or Moderna vaccine and are two weeks or more out from their second dose – are not required to quarantine following exposure for 90 days from the last dose.
+Fully vaccinated individuals – a person who has had two doses of either the Pfizer-BioNTech or Moderna vaccine, or one dose of Johnson & Johnson’s Janssen vaccine, and is two weeks or more out from their second dose (or out from the single dose of J&J) – are not required to quarantine following exposure.
 Individuals should still self-monitor for symptoms in the 14 days after an exposure and seek medical advice if symptoms develop.

 If an individual is experiencing symptoms associated with COVID-19 (fever/chills, cough, sneezing, runny nose, sore throat, vomiting, diarrhea, shortness of breath, fatigue, new loss of sense of smell, or body ache), they should immediately consult a medical provider.
 The University Health Center can be reached at 402-472-5000.
 The medical provider will determine if and when you should be tested for COVID-19.

 The CDC offers several options for quarantine length.
 The university strongly recommends individuals quarantine for at least 10 days after close contact exposure.
 If COVID-19 symptoms develop during quarantine, individuals should get tested.

 If a COVID-19 test comes back positive, you’ll need to follow isolation guidance.